UglyBob79/hints/README.md

 # hints

 A simple widget for showing dismissible help texts to the user.
+If the widget is dismissed, it will remember by saving the state in persistent storage and will never be shown again.

 ## Usage